GoreacraftServers/ProjectRedPatched/README.md

 Click ok on the dialogue box.
 With that, the hard stuff is all over dumb dumb.
 Remember, use intellij.
 Open up build.gradle located on the top, and scroll down until you get to line 207.
 If you are using the superior ide, there will be a green play button next to it.
 Click it and then select the top option.
-Tbh at this point it might give you errors, but just keep trying until you have the output in /build/libs Back to your regular scheduled README!
+Tbh at this point it might give you errors, but like... those are practically warnings, don't worry about it, let the build finish until you have the output in /build/libs
+Back to your regular scheduled README!